fvmformal/fvm/doc/sphinx/source/examples.rst

    }

-With this, we can ensure that if we have a grant and then we have another (it can happen in any possible cycle), the grant will be equal to the function that predicts it.
+With this, we can ensure that if we have a grant and then we have another (which can happen in any possible cycle), the actual grant will be equal to the output of the function that predicts it.
 We can verify that the property holds true for all possible values by creating a symbolic constant ``last_grant`` (explained in :ref:`symbolic-constants` in :ref:`complexityreduction`).

 .. code-block:: vhdl